BeatSkip/PrimeDev/README.md

 ## Status
 Very alpha, right now you can connect to your prime and read the contents. note: this 'only' works for HP Prime G2 for now.
 G1 users, sorry, if i get more traction i might add support later on. although Connectivity kit 2022 is in the works, so let's see what the HP has in store for us.

+demo version online at: https://primedev.polyform.wiki/

+note: *USE AT YOUR OWN RISK; I'M NOT RESPONSIBLE FOR ANY BRICKING OF DEVICES!
+IT SHOULD BE FINE, BUT ESPECIALLY WITH THE G1, ALL BETS ARE OFF*

 **Latest changes**

 *01/03/2022* - complete rework of ui, see screenshot for result.